-This tutorial is written by Emma Thompson, the founder of Sandpiper Sewing School in Milton Keynes based upon their popular walking foot class.
+This tutorial is written by Emma Thompson, the founder of the former Sandpiper Sewing School in Milton Keynes based upon their popular walking foot class.

-The Walking foot, (also referred to as Even feed, or Duel feed foot) is a presser foot that helps prevent multiple layers of fabric slipping when they are sewn together.
+The Walking foot, (also referred to as Even feed, or Dual feed foot) is a presser foot that helps prevent multiple layers of fabric slipping when they are sewn together.

 The walking foot works by having it’s own set of feed dogs.
 As your machine needle moves up & down, a lever which clips to the needle bar lets the walking foot’s feed dogs move/walk along the fabric, hence the name walking foot.
 The fabric is therefore evenly fed through your machine.

 Some machines come with built in dual feed feet, these have different names (e.g. IDT, AcuFeed) depending on the sewing machine brand.
 If you need help with fitting your walking foot there are guides on YouTube, such as this one for attaching a Janome walking foot and this for installing a Brother walking foot.

 The walking foot can be used for any project where fabrics are likely to slip, and is most commonly used for:

 - Lighter weight knit fabrics, to prevent stretching

 - Perfect pattern matching e.g. on plaid fabrics

 - Quilting where it helps to ensure that the layers of a quilt do not shift when they are quilted together.

 The most commonly used methods for quilting with a walking foot are;